Ingram Micro: Early history

+2010s

+In November 2010, Ingram Micro launched Cloud Marketplace, offering value-added resellers (VARs), Managed Service Providers (MSPs), software-as-a-service (SaaS), and cloud-based services.

+After 17 years, Ingram Micro's VentureTech Network was renamed as Trust X Alliance.

-Other ventures in 2014 included entry into cloud computing, or software-, platform- and infrastructure-as-a-service.
+In 2014, Ingram Micro expanded into cloud computing, and software-, platform- and infrastructure-as-a-service.

 In June 2014, Ingram Micro changed their logo and introduced a new tagline: "Ingram Micro helps businesses realize the promise of technology".

 In December 2015, Ingram Micro acquired Odin Service Automation platform from Parallels for $163.9 million.
+In December 2017, Ingram Micro acquired Cloud Harmonics, expanding its cyber security capabilities.
+In May 2018, Ingram Micro formed CloudBlue, which was later acquired by HostPapa in 2025.

+Ingram Micro acquired Comms-care, an IT support provider, in May 2016.

-In February 2016, Ingram Micro announced its agreement to be acquired by the Chinese company Tianjin Tianhai Investment, an associate company of mega-conglomerate HNA Group, for $6 billion; upon completion, Ingram Micro would become part of Tianjin Tianhai Investment and therefore a subsidiary of HNA Group.
+In February 2016, Ingram Micro agreed to a $6 billion acquisition by Tianjin Tianhai Investment, an HNA Group affiliate, becoming its subsidiary.
 It was reported at the time that Alain Monié, Ingram's chief executive, would remain in place.
 HNA Group director Tan Xiangdong was elected onto the 7-man board of directors of Ingram Micro.
 The transaction reportedly made Ingram the biggest revenue generator for HNA Group.
 The strategic reason for the transaction was to better reach "business opportunities in emerging markets, which have higher growth rates and better profitability."
 HNA Group's logistics and its presence in China was intended to help Ingram's growth.
 The acquisition was completed in December 2016.

+After 17 years, Ingram Micro's VentureTech Network was renamed as Trust X Alliance.

 In October 2017, Ingram Micro partnered with DocuSign.
-In December 2017, Ingram Micro acquired Cloud Harmonics, expanding its cyber security capabilities.
-In May 2018, Ingram Micro formed CloudBlue.